smXplorer/AlliGator/docs/source/alligator-python-plugins.rst

 omitted.

-To better understand these different syntactic elements and how they fit into a Python function used as a plugin, it is easiest to look at the (not very useful) example installed with AlliGator and appearing as submenu item of ``Analysis:Decay Graph`` and as a context menu item of the *Decay Graph".
+To better understand these different syntactic elements and how they fit into a Python function used as a plugin, it is easiest to look at the (not very useful as an AlliGator plugin) example installed with AlliGator and appearing as submenu item of ``Analysis:Decay Graph`` and as a context menu item of the *Decay Graph*.

 Decay Graph example
 +++++++++++++++++++